ianbeemsterboerr/rebase-training/README.md

 - `git log` view commit history of the current branch.
 - `git status` check local repo status and show modified files.
 - `git diff` shows diff of what is changed but not staged.

-- `git commit -a --amend` stage and amend (add) all files to the previous commit.
 - `git commit -am ""` stage and commit all files with specified commit message.

 ## Additional resources